waveware4ai/importpy/README.md

 * Basic Features
     + importing modules using relative paths
     + importing modules using absolute paths
+    + importing package using url paths
+    + importing modules using url paths
     + importing member functions from modules
     + support lazy-import avoid circular importing
     + support to import functions from module, like from x import y ...